aencinas1/School_District_Analysis/README.md

   - Score by school size (THS is medium) went down by 0.1
   - Score by school type saw the "charter" type score drop by .04

+## The Summary
+In summary, with THS ninth grader's scores adjusted to NaN, four distinct changed occured at a district level:
+- Average Math Score dropped by 0.1
+- % Passing Math Score dropped by 0.2
+- % Passing Reading Score dropped by 0.3
+- % Overall Passing Score dropped by .01

+Overall, the district made the right call to exclude the false data, but preserve all other data to get the most accurate analysis for both THS and the district.
+While these percentages may look small, they will play a big part in the continued support in ensuring student success across the district.